lohic/TALM/wp-content/plugins/multisite-toolbar-additions/readme.txt

 Donate link: http://genesisthemes.de/en/donate/
 Tags: toolbar, tool bar, adminbar, admin bar, multisite, network, administration, menu, super admins, links, settings, manage, deckerweb, ddwtoolbar
 Requires at least: 3.3
-Tested up to: 3.5
+Tested up to: 3.5.1
-Stable tag: 1.2.0
+Stable tag: 1.3.0
-License: GPLv2 or later
+License: GPL-2.0+
 License URI: http://www.opensource.org/licenses/gpl-license.php

 This plugin adds a few useful admin links to the WordPress Toolbar / Admin Bar in Multisite or Network installs.

 == Description ==

-= Quick Access to Super Admin Resources - Time Saver! = This **small and lightweight** plugin just adds some missed and very useful admin links to your toolbar / admin bar in Multisite installs.
+> #### Quick Access to Super Admin Resources - Time Saver!
+> This **small and lightweight** plugin just adds some missed and very useful admin links to your toolbar / admin bar in Multisite installs.
 Also included is support for some awesome, useful third-party plugins out of the box.
 So you might just switch from the backend or frontend of your site to the 'Network Wide Plugins' or access the 'Nav Menu' Settings of a sub site/blog.
 To make you even more happy, the plugin also works just perfectly in single WordPress installs (non-Multisite), just fewer menu items then... -- Use this time saver and get quicker access :-)

 = General Features =
 * The plugin is **only intended towards Super Admins / Admins**.